leon4rd/test/README.md

-## Two fish are in a tank, one turns to the other and says, "how do you drive this thing?"
+## Is there a hole in your shoe?
+No… Then how’d you get your foot in it?